zoeskan/MCB185/unit0-setup.md

 Some commands and options take "arguments".
 That is, you follow the command or option with more words.
-Let's tell the `date` command we want to display the date in Coordianted Universal Time (UTC) at a point back in time.
+Let's tell the `date` command we want to display the date in Coordinated Universal Time (UTC) at a point back in time.
 The `-u` flag specifies that we want UTC.
 Note that we prefer to call `-u` a _flag_ because its only behavior is to be on or off (the flag is raised or not).
 The `-d` parameter has an argument of `2020-03-15`, which is our previous moment in